 Do Not Run with a Gun - Accuracy will go down if you move and fire and you can't run in Free Aim mode, but otherwise you still can run with a gun out if you like.

-Dragon Ascendant: Played with.
+Played with in the first.
 Once Sollozzo's taken down, Bruno Tattaglia seems to be the one pulling the Tattaglias' strings during the mid-point of the war against the Corleones, but he's killed fairly quickly.
 After that, Johnny Tattaglia (Bruno's brother) tries to form up his own army to take down the Corleones from Brooklyn in one of Tessio's contract hits.
 Key words: Contract Hits, so he's whacked shortly after his existence becomes known.

 Played straight in the sequel.
 You as Dominic were Aldo's underboss and become the new Don after Aldo gets killed.